UniqueStudio/ibcp/README.md

 ibcp
 ====
-It is a software used to copy files via InfiniBand RDMA between servers.
+IBCP is a program used to copy files via InfiniBand/RDMA between servers.